Beetroot, the health benefits of having it in your diet

 Russian Borscht Recipe

-The fiber of this vegetable will increase your white blood cells which we have to fight infections.
-They find abnormal cells and will eliminate them, white cells are our soldiers.
-Another important fact is that red beetroots are one of the vegetables with one of the highest sources of Glutamine.
+The fiber of this vegetable will increase your white blood cells, which we have to fight infections.
+They find abnormal cells and will eliminate them.
+White cells are our soldiers.
+Another important fact is that red beetroot is the vegetable with one of the highest sources of Glutamine.

-There are many more reasons why you should eat Beetroot regularly.
+There are many more reasons why to eat beetroot regularly.

 It is rich in fiber and we all know how important that is for gut health.

-It seems that due to its nitric oxide content it is capable of relaxing and dilating the blood vessels which improves the blood flow and lowers the pressure.
+Due to its nitric oxide content, it can relax and dilate the blood vessels, which improves the blood flow and lowers the pressure.

 Another very positive aspect of eating more beetroot is that it has detoxification properties and cleans out the blood and liver.

-It also lowers the triglycerides and the LDL and increases the HDL.
-When your arteries are clean there is less chance of getting a stroke and other heart ailments.
+It also lowers triglycerides and LDL and increases HDL.
+When your arteries are clean, there is less chance of getting a stroke and other heart ailments.

 Vegetables with a deep color have a lot of antioxidants and cancer-fighting abilities.
-It has been proven that beetroot extract is beneficial in a variety of cancer types as it inhibits the growth of tumor formations.
+They have proven that beetroot extract is beneficial in a variety of cancer types as it inhibits the growth of tumor formations.

 Try making this fresh juice at home.

-Carrots, beetroot, celery, 1 apple, cucumber and a little bit of parsley.
-Besides tasting great you will soon feel the benefits of this healthy drink.
+Carrots, beetroot, celery, 1 apple, cucumber, and a little parsley.
+Besides tasting great, you will soon feel and see the benefits of this healthy drink.